-The summer holiday season is in full swing, and if you’ve got time off lined up you may like to know how holiday pay works through an umbrella company.
+The winter holiday season is coming up, and if you’ve got time off lined up you may like to know how holiday pay works through an umbrella company.

 Contractors and agency workers often get less opportunities to take much-needed time off, so when the time comes to take annual leave it’s important to plan finances accordingly to ensure you can still receive income.

 Contractors who work through limited companies do not get the same holiday allowance as permanent employees and must set aside their earnings to cover time off.

 However umbrella company users (or ‘umbrella employees’) are given the same statutory holiday entitlement as a permanent employee.
 This means you are legally able to take 5.6 weeks’ paid holiday per year, which may or may not include bank holidays.
 You should check your contract with your agency for full details.